danmbrown/city-of-whispers/Playbooks/Crossroads.md

 >*The city overwhelms its inhabitants and you offer them an escape, providing idle distractions and temporary confections, or more permanent remedies to what ails them.*

+## Map Elements
+In your first session, add an element to the map that represents a hide-away or escape.
+Here are some ideas:

+- A rambling park
+- An underground tunnel system
+- A club off the beaten path
+- A library
+- An old religious site

+At any time, you may mark Heat to add another element to the map.

 ## Moves

 ### Master of Fancies